The History of Ketamine

 Oral

 Oral ketamine is widely used in Europe, primarily for cost savings.
 Similar to sublingual, response rates to oral ketamine are not as effective.
-For certain patients, oral ketamine may still be an effective treatment modality.
-We offer oral ketamine as part of a group therapy program.
-Learn More →
+While oral ketamine may be effective in certain situations, we rarely find it to be of significant enough benefit to outweigh the risks.

 Intranasal

 Early in 2019, the FDA approved a new medication for treatment-resistant depression used in conjunction with an oral antidepressant.
 Spravato, or esketamine, is a close chemical relative of ketamine, administered as a nasal spray.
-Since Spravato’s approval, we have been in contact with Janssen (the manufacturer), Medicare, private insurers, and the members of the American Society of Ketamine Physicians to determine its potential role in treatment.
+Recently, they have removed the requirement that patients also be taking an antidepressant.
+Currently, we do not provide Spravato in our clinic.
+As insurance carriers begin to cover this service, we are monitoring how this evolves for patients and clinics to determine if it is a reliable option.
+Stay tuned…